-SECTION 2 Anticipating and preventing high-intensity situations be able to reflect on your personal and interpersonal skills to iden strengths and possible areas for improvement understand the 'conflict cycle' and 'stages of change' models and guide interactions with patrons ide interactions with patrons able to use active listening skills to assess risk able to manage difficult aituations by validating patrons skilled at understanding a patron's situation in order to aveo whow to guide and support patrons through the self-exclufamiliar with best practice protocols for exclusion orders.
+SECTION 2 Anticipating and preventing high-intensity situations

 This section develops your interpersonal skills to allow you to better understand patrons and to competently assess and manage risk in difficult situations that could potentially escalate to high-intensity situations, in order to anticipate and prevent them.

+By the end of this section, you will:

-- be able to reflect on your personal and interpersonal skills to identify your strengths and possible areas for improvement - understand the 'conflict cycle' and 'stages of change' models and how these can guide interactions with patrons - be able to use active listening skills to assess risk - be able to manage difficult situations by validating patrons - be skilled at understanding a patron's situation in order to avoid escalation - know how to guide and support patrons through the self-exclusion process - be familiar with best-practice protocols for exclusion orders.
+- be able to reflect on your personal and interpersonal skills to identify your strengths and possible areas for improvement - understand the 'conflict cycle' and 'stages of change' models and how these can guide interactions with patrons - be able to use active listening skills to assess risk - be able to manage difficult situations by validating patrons - be skilled at understanding a patron's situation in order to avoid escalation - know how to guide and support patrons through the selfexclusion process - be familiar with best-practice protocols for exclusion orders.